Taste: In Search of … Paella

 Though the city has seen an explosion of delicious ethnic food over the past decade, good Spanish food — other than tapas — remains incredibly hard to come by.
 And paella, the traditional saffron-scented Spanish rice casserole, is no exception, with most versions featuring overly wet rice, cardboard-dry seafood, or way too much saffron.
-So we scoured the area and found a very homey traditional take, a haute lobster version, and a deconstructed approach.
+So we scoured the area and found three winning versions.